akononovicius/physRisk-content-repository/articles/2014/statistical-physics-a-key-to-understanding-of-the-social-and-economic-complexity.md

 Structures also form as a result of our social life.
 In previous century it was noted that social interactions may be visualized as graph.
 Graph
-- is a mathematical object, which is composed of nodes (dots in the figure below), in social context - individuals, and edges (lines in the figure below), in social context - existing social relationship (e.g., family ties, friendship, being acquaintances or co-workers).
+- is a mathematical object, which is composed of nodes (dots in the figure bellow), in social context - individuals, and edges (lines in the figure bellow), in social context - existing social relationship (e.g., family ties, friendship, being acquaintances or co-workers).
 Social graphs are frequently referred to as social networks or simply networks.
 Thus in science this term appeared earlier than *Facebook*, *Google+* or